 This should match your observations from the spreadsheet.
 If it doesn't, you would then need to look in to the various options of pd.read_excel to see if you needed to adjust something.

 With this exercise, we have successfully loaded our dataset into the Jupyter Notebook.
-You can also have a look at the .info() and .head() methods, which will tell you information about all the columns, and show you the first few rows of the DataFrame, respectively.
+You may also wish to try the .info() and .head() methods on the DataFrame, which will tell you information about all the columns, and show you the first few rows of the DataFrame, respectively.
 Now you're up and running with your data in pandas.

 As a final note, while this may already be clear, observe that if you define a variable in one code cell, it is available to you in other code cells within the notebook.
-The code cells within a notebook share scope as long as the kernel is running, as shown in the following screenshot:
+This is because the code cells within a notebook are said to share scope as long as the notebook is running, as shown in the following screenshot: